swiftlang/swift/docs/WindowsSubsystemForLinux.md

 ```

 ### 4. Upgrade CMake
-Install the latest version of CMake - Swift uses new CMake features such as
+Install the latest version of CMake; Swift uses new CMake features such as
 `IN_LIST` and won't build without these features.
 ```bash
 wget http://www.cmake.org/files/v3.6/cmake-3.6.2.tar.gz